 HISTORY, what does it mean to you ?
-To me it means learning from the past, respecting the sacrifice of others and something important to be maintained in order for others to learn and enjoy it.
+To most it means learning from the past, respecting the sacrifice of others and something important to be maintained in order for others to learn from.
 Since most of us have not been able to see history take place ourselves, we rely on others to record it for us.
 These folks often go unnoticed or unable to put the name with a face.
 I have changed this section of this site to recognize members of the D.C.
 Metropolitan Police who have helped preserves the history of their agency.
-The last page of this site, "My Collection" has several books shown on the history of the M.P.D.C. and I have learned much from these books.
-Here I focus on more current M.P.D.C.
-Historians.
-If you know of someone who you believe has contributed to keeping the history of the M.P.D.C. alive please send me some information on them and I will try to add their name.
+The, "My Collection" page has several books shown on the history of the M.P.D.C. with these I have learned much about the M.P.D.C. during the decades.
+How they began and progressed through the years.
+Just as society will learn and change through time so must the police.
+Directly below are a few of the M.P.D.C. historians who made it a point to maintain their history.

-Nick Breul is a recently retired Lieutenant with the M.P.D.C. who was an active M.P.D.C. historian up until his retirement in 2013.
+Nick Breul is a retired Lieutenant with the M.P.D.C. who was an active M.P.D.C. historian up until his retirement in 2013.
 He was very instrumental in the 150th Anniversary history of the M.P.D.C. book that came out in 2011.
-Nick is now involved in the building of a M.P.D.C.
+Lt.
+Breul is now involved in the building of a M.P.D.C.
 Memorial and Museum.

 George Wilson, second from the right